thatdania/CV/README.md

 fake news or filtering politics.
 However, my team’s idea was to make an app that protected one’s identity and actions when one was drunk.
-As I contributed the idea, creatively pushed my team to create and sell the idea, I got those from the BBC surprisingly loved the app.
+As I contributed the idea, creatively pushed my team to execute the idea and sell the idea, the coaches from the BBC surprisingly loved the app and thought the overall app was a success.

 **Fast Learner & “Do-er”**